Battle of Empress Augusta Bay: Battle

 Throughout the battle the American destroyers experienced difficulty maintaining contact with each other and several times came close to firing on friendly ships, underscoring the difficulty in fighting night actions even when equipped with radar and IFF systems.
 A later evaluation of the battle revealed that DesDiv 46 missed an opportunity to torpedo the center group of Japanese ships because of uncertain identification.
 DesDiv 46 then turned north and concentrated fire on Sendai.

 By 03:37, Omori, believing that he had sunk a heavy cruiser and worried about being caught in daylight by US carrier aircraft, ordered a retreat.
 Merrill's cruisers closed to bombard the Japanese forces withdrawing to the west, engaging Hatsukaze at over 17,500 yd, but they were unable to score any hits.

-Around 04:00, DesDiv 45 and 46 engaged in a confused melee with retreating Japanese stragglers – sinking Sendai and driving off the remaining northern group ships.
-Just before 04:13 Spence lost speed due to water in the fuel line and fell out of formation.
+Around 04:00, DesDiv 45 and 46 engaged in a confused melee with retreating Japanese stragglers, sinking Sendai and driving off the remaining northern group ships.
+Just before 04:13 Spence lost speed because of water in the fuel line and fell out of formation.
 The American ships reported many hits on the enemy contacts.
 DesDiv 45 fired on the limping Spence in error, causing no damage.
 CruDiv 12 and Spence engaged a Japanese straggler at 05:10.
-Unable to distinguish between the straggler and Spence the cruisers ceased fire.
+Unable to distinguish between the straggler and Spence, the cruisers ceased fire.
 By 05:19, DesDiv 45 came to the aid of Spence which by this time had almost exhausted its ammunition.
 The Japanese straggler, the heavily damaged Hatsukaze, exploded and sank.

-At daylight the pursuit was broken off and all ships, many low on fuel and ammunition, were ordered to rendezvous with the hapless Foote, as Merrill was concerned about the possibility of his ships being exposed to air attack.
+At daylight the pursuit was broken off, and all ships, many low on fuel and ammunition, were ordered to rendezvous with the hapless Foote, as Merrill was concerned about the possibility of his ships being exposed to air attack.
 This proved prescient, as a heavy Japanese air attack, consisting of over 100 aircraft, was launched from Rabaul early in the morning, directed on the US ships that had converged around Foote.
 This was fought off with assistance from US and New Zealand shore-based aircraft, with heavy losses being inflicted on the attacking aircraft.
 The Japanese ships scored two hits on Montpelier, inflicting nine wounded.
 Foote was subsequently towed to Tulagi for repairs.